WCTE/TriggerConfig/README.md

 When saving  a configuration, the filename prefix, short name, and description are specified, and the file is saved in the "configurations" folder, and the corresponding register settings are saved in the "register_settings" folder.
 Existing files cannot be overwritten.

+The TC Version is the version of the TriggerConfig package that was used to create the configuration file.
+Only files with the same version as the current package can be loaded.
+Previous versions of the package can be modified to be compatible with the current version by adjusting the JSON file.
+Version numbers in the filename, short name, and description relate to the version of the trigger configuration itself, and are not associated with the TC Version.

 ### Compact summary of input signal channels using shortnames
 ```